-The AMTC is a combination of two existing consortium (the NAC and the Vertical Lift Consortium (VLC)) under the management of ATI as the consortium manager to support the U.S. Army Combat Capabilities Development Command Aviation & Missile Center.
-The mission of AMTC is to engage industry and academia to develop and mature guided missile technologies, to develop and transition US Army aviation and missile manufacturing technologies, and integrate advanced technologies, techniques and processes into future effective weapon systems in support of US Army and DOD weapon systems.
+The AMTC is a combination of two existing consortiums (the NAC and the Vertical Lift Consortium (VLC)) under the management of ATI as the consortium manager to support the U.S. Army Combat Capabilities Development Command Aviation & Missile Center.
+The mission of AMTC is to engage industry and academia to develop and mature guided missile technologies, to develop and transition US Army aviation and missile manufacturing technologies, and integrate advanced technologies, techniques and processes into future effective weapon systems in support of the U.S. Army and DoD weapon systems.

 Visit the How to Join webpage.
-This webpage includes general information about the process and the membership application (download in Word or complete the online form).
+This webpage includes general information about the process and the membership application.
 A completed and signed application and a signed Consortium Membership Agreement needs to be submitted to the Consortium Management Firm.

 No. You only join the NAC.
-As a NAC member, you will have access to all of the opportunities provided through DOTC and AMTC.
+As a NAC member, you will have access to all of the opportunities provided through DOTC, AMTC, and NEST.

 This is the Agreement that governs the rights and obligations of the NAC Member Organizations as they relate to the organization and operation of NAC.